dorottyaf/Superteam-Group-Project/README.md

 6) Follow the prompts given to you by the app.
 You will be asked to input a number, k -- the app will generate the top k changes in Chicago across all years and all variables.
 You can then further investigate changes by specific demographic variables, visualize these changes, and investigate how a number of economic and housing measures changed alongside demographic changes.
 Follow the instructions to learn about the ever-changing city of Chicago!

+Our app allows you to explore changes in the following demographic variables:

+- gender: Male, Female identification
+- race: racial identification according to U.S. Census categories
+- ethnicity: ethnic identification according to U.S. Census categories
+- income: individual income in USD
+- household: household income in USD
+- age: age in years
+- education: highest level of educational attainment

 A brief description of secondary data sources available to you in analysis include:

 - City Building Permits: Building permit applications submitted - a rough proxy of new or additional construction activity.